PayPal Scam Text – Huge Problem

 The best way to protect yourself from these scams is to be very cautious about any emails or texts you receive that ask for personal information, and to only give out this information to websites or businesses that you trust.
 If you are ever unsure, you can always contact the company directly to verify the request.

-There are a few things to look for when trying to identify phishing websites.
+There are a few things to look for when identifying phishing websites.
 First, check the URL of the site.
 If it’s not an exact match for the site you’re trying to visit, it’s probably a phishing site.
 Second, look for typos or grammatical errors on the site.

 These are usually signs that the site is not legitimate.
 Finally, be suspicious of any site that asks for personal information or financial information.
 If you’re not sure whether a site is legitimate, it’s best to err on the side of caution and walk away.